A lot or a little?

 What parents need to know

 Parents need to know that Final Fantasy VII is a downloadable action role-playing game for the Nintendo Switch.
-The game's a port from the classic game from a long-running franchise that was originally released in 1997 on the PlayStation, and has been revamped with new features for its debut on the new system to make the experience easier and faster than before.
+The game is a port from the classic game from a long-running franchise that was originally released in 1997 on the PlayStation, and has been revamped with new features for its debut on the new system to make the experience easier and faster than before.
 While players will fight humans and monsters, damage is shown by numbers, and defeated enemies vanish without blood or gore.
 There are some environments that are covered in blood, and some scenes where people are impaled or shot.
-There’s some sexual innuendo in some dialogue scenes, and one character wears a low-cut top with some cleavage shown.
-There’s also some occasional use of "goddamn,” “Jackass," and "s--t" in dialogue as well.
+There's sexual innuendo in some dialogue scenes, and one character wears a low-cut top with some cleavage shown.
+There's occasional use of "goddamn," "jackass," and "s--t" in dialogue as well.

 - Parents say

 - Kids say

 What's it about?